banskt/cpydemo/README.md

 This minimum working example (MWE) provides implementation of the following features:
   - use native C codes (instead of Cython) for the shared libraries.
   - the shared libraries are loaded in Python using `numpy.ctypes`.
-  - use CBLAS routines for linear algebra in the C code.
+  - use CBLAS routine for linear algebra in the C code.
+  - use LAPACK C interface routine (e.g. `LAPACKE_dgesvd`)
   - use `mpi4py` for MPI parallelization.
   - call a third-party C library as `include` from the main C library.